dreambottle/R11-psp-english/README.md

 <br>
 (init.bin) Chronology: No
 <br>
-(BOOT.BIN) Menus: No. HOME menu - Yes.
+(BOOT.BIN) Menus: Partial.
+Need translation help, because these strings are different from the PC version.
+HOME menu - Yes.

 How To